Health consequences of living in a damp building, especially dampness related respiratory problems, are a…

 What to Do When Repairing or Replacing Rotted Joists

-But eventually there a point of no turning back: the joists have rotted through and they have to be replaced.
+One can reach a point eventually where there is no turning back: the joists have rotted through and they have to be replaced.
 This can come up in a survey or during a DIY inspection.
 When the joist is flexing under your feet, especially close to the walls, it might mean that the joist end has rotted through.
 The joist ends might need repair or, depending on the extent of the damage, joists need to be completely replaced.

 When doing so make sure to: